 Over time, the area expanded from Cheltenham and Clayton Tamm into Franz Park, Hi-Pointe, and some parts of Ellendale.
 Boundaries are recognized as Oakland Avenue, Macklind Avenue, McCausland Avenue, and Manchester Avenue to Interstate 44.

 Today: While primarily Irish, the area supports a thriving cultural scene with diverse backgrounds and ethnicities, thanks to it’s immigrant culture and closeness with the Italian community The Hill.
 Forest Park is nearby as well, just across the Tamm Avenue Bridge.
-The area supports dozens of shops, bakeries and eateries, including restaurants.
+The area supports dozens of shops, bakeries and eateries, including some of the most popular restaurants in St. Louis.
 The area supports a mix of urban professionals and a strong Irish community, which is represented not only in the nightlife, which still attracts visitors from around St. Louis, but also their annual parade.
 The St. Patrick’s Day Parade hosted by the Ancient Order of Hibernians attracts thousands of visitors on a yearly basis, making it a noteworthy tourist attraction.

 Cheltenham, the oldest neighborhood in the Dogtown area, supports the most restaurants per capita in most of the U.S., giving you plenty of places to look for food in the area.
 With an astonishing many restaurants per capita available, there are eateries everywhere.